Debiasing Algorithm through Model Adaptation: Debiasing Algorithm through Model Adaptation

 By definition of PLS, $B_1$ identifies the stereotypical directions most correlated with gendered values.\footnote{Matrix $B_0$ can be used to normalize the value matrix.
-However, we have noticed that its loadings become nearly zero due to the earlier normalization step discussed in this section.} Therefore, to nullify the stereotypical signal, we compute the matrix projecting representation on subspace orthogonal to the one spanned by $d_n$ columns of $B_1$.
-The projection is obtained with the equation:
+However, we have noticed that its loadings become nearly zero due to the earlier normalization of $[V_+, V_0, V_-]$.} Therefore, we compute the matrix projecting representation on subspace orthogonal to the one spanned by $d_c$ first columns of $B_1$ to nullify the stereotypical signal.
+For brevity, we denote the trimmed matrix as $B_1^{d_c} = B_1[:,:\!d_c]$.
+The projection is given by the equation:

-Finally, we perform the model editing by multiplying $l$th MLP feed-forward matrix $W_{FF, l}$ by the projection matrix $P$ as depicted on the right side of Figure~\ref{fig:ff-schemes}.
+Finally, we perform the model editing by multiplying $l$th MLP feed-forward matrix $W_{FF, out, l}$ by the projection matrix $P$, see Figure~\ref{fig:dama_projection}.
 Our algorithm \dama{} is based on iterative computation and applying projections to feed-forwards of multiple subsequent MLP layers.
-It changes neither the Transformer model's architecture nor parameter sizes, as the result of matrix multiplication is of the same dimensionality as the original feed-forward matrix.
+It changes neither the model's architecture nor parameter sizes, as the result of matrix multiplication is of the same dimensionality as the original feed-forward matrix.